voduchuy/NumCME.jl/docs/src/examples/telegraph.md

 model = CmeModel(𝕊, [a1, a2, a3, a4], θ)
 ```

-On the other hand, you can also define a model using Catalyst's [beautiful DSL](https://catalyst.sciml.ai/dev/tutorials/dsl/).
+On the other hand, you can also define a model using Catalyst's [DSL](https://catalyst.sciml.ai/dev/tutorials/dsl/).
 The following code snippet defines a `Catalyst.ReactionSystem` object that represents the reactions and propensity functions of the telegraph model.
 ```julia
 # Bursting model definition using Catalyst
 @parameters k₀₁ k₁₀ λ γ